ARTICLES

 What's Your Flower?

 Which patriotic flower will you make part of your celebration this year?
-Hopefully, you can even create a bouquet with various of these to create lasting and special moments with your families.
+Hopefully, you can even create a bouquet with various types of these to create lasting and special moments with your families.
 Happy 4th of July to all of those who celebrate it!

 Feature image by @danafalerinteriors, header image by @bradleyacresdesign.